JapSethi/System-ID-and-Speed-Control-of-DC-Servo-Motor/README.md

 - Estimated the open-loop frequency response from experimental time-domain data
 - Validated the Matlab model by comparing the time domain and frequency domain responses
 - Designed a feedback compensator to meet time domain and frequency domain performance specifications
-- Implement the compensator design as an LTI object
+- Implemented the compensator design as an LTI object
-- Evaluate stability margins and performance metrics for your design
+- Evaluated stability margins and performance metrics for your design

 ![](OverallCompensatorComparison.jpg)